weedhook/rbxstudiofont/README.md

 run the self.py
 it'll list the fetched fonts within content/font

-use `replace <index> "the font name within folder" for example replace 61 "ProggyClean" (DONT ADD .ttf, i didnt add a check for that as it'll just automatically add it) ( it'll then restart/load up roblox studio )
+use `replace <index> "the font name within folder"`
+example: replace 61 "ProggyClean"

+(DONT ADD .ttf, i didnt add a check for that as it'll just automatically add it)

+( it'll then restart/load up roblox studio )

 anyone let me know if this makes changing fonts easier and better```